rancher/community-catalog/infra-templates/digitalocean-dns/3/README.md

 #### Usage

 ##### DigitalOcean DNS record TTL
-The DigitalOcean API currently does not support per-record TTL setting.
+The DigitalOcean API currently supports per-record TTL setting (https://developers.digitalocean.com/documentation/v2/#create-a-new-domain-record), but it is not yet implemented in this tool.
 You should configure the global TTL setting for the domain manually and set it to a low value (e.g. 60).

 ##### Limitation when running the service on multiple Rancher servers